“We have art in order not to perish from the truth”

 — Friedrich Nietzsche

-Significant resources of the education industry are devoted to the arts; dramatic and other cultural performance arts among them.
-The demand for live events in college towns is gathering pace; owed somewhat to an older demographic that prefers expanded social interaction to the online entertainment offerings that the younger demographic prefers*.
+Significant resources of the education industry are devoted to the arts The demand for live events in college towns — what is now called”entertainment content” — is gathering pace; owed somewhat to an older demographic that prefers expanded social interaction to the online entertainment offerings that the younger demographic prefers*.
 We see an expansion of the market in the construction of architecturally astonishing buildings.

 The Entertainment Services and Technology Association is one of the first names in trade associations that supports the business of show business through networking, safe practices, education, and representation.
 We follow the standards making activity of its technical committees and monitor public commenting opportunities.
-ESTA releases markups of its consensus products for public comment at a fairly brisk pace; one of them a number of redlines for public comment; listed below:
+ESTA releases markups of its consensus products for public comment at a fairly brisk pace on its standards development landing page:

 We encourage our colleagues in school districts and in colleges and universities large and small; with responsibilities for the safety and sustainability of cultural resource properties, media centers, performance venues to participate in the ESTA technical standards development program.
-We follow the leading practice discovery processes of nearly all of the 300 ANSI accredited standards developers every day — many of them known to design professionals and facility managers.
 For the size of the market it serves, the ESTA consensus product development enterprise is one of the best in the land.
-Get to know it before something bad happens.

 Category: Electrical, Arts & Entertainment Facilities